MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 **University Dr/Rural Rd** (Stop #10023).
 If you want to get off closer to downtown Tempe get off one stop earlier at **Veterans Way/College Ave** (Stop #10025)
 #.
 Walk to your destination.

+#### Car/rideshare

+To get from the airport to anywhere in Tempe either take a cab (traditional or self-driving Waymo) or rideshare (Lyft, Uber).

 #### Workshop Venue